brtdesign/brtdesign.github.io/blog/_posts/2014-09-21-SASS-variables.md

 <code class="block">margin-left:<strong>-</strong>$column;</code>

-The post meta data, showing the publish date and author information, also has a horizontal margin set to the value of <code class="inline"><strong>-</strong>strong>$column;</code>, and additional horizontal padding set as the value of <code class="inline">$column<strong>/</strong>2</code> to push the date element back inwards.
+The post meta data, showing the publish date and author information, also has a horizontal margin set to the value of <code class="inline"><strong>-</strong>$column;</code>, and additional horizontal padding set as the value of <code class="inline">$column<strong>/</strong>2</code> to push the date element back inwards.
 This gives a pleasing diagonal rhythm that leads the eye in to the introductory paragraph.

 As the available screen size decreases<sup class="nb">*</sup>, the margins and padding change appropriately to be fractions of the <code class="inline">$column</code> and <code class="inline">$gutter</code>, therefore maintaining the relationship and rhythm between the elements whilst maximising the use of the screen.

-<p class="note"><sup class="nb">*</sup> Technically, the changes happen as the screen size increases, not decreases, in a mobile&ndash;first fashion.</p>
+<p class="note small-text"><sup class="nb">*</sup> Technically, the changes happen as the screen size increases, not decreases, in a mobile&ndash;first fashion.</p>